There might be some differences between the National Health Service (NHS) and private cancer treatment in the UK.

-You might be able to get some tests or treatments done more quickly privately.
-But some cancer treatments such as radiotherapy need a lot of expensive, specialised equipment, which might not be available in private hospitals.
+You might be able to get some tests or treatments done more quickly in private practice.
+But some cancer treatments, such as radiotherapy, need expensive specialised equipment.
+This might not be available in private hospitals.

-In the National Health Service, everyone with cancer is treated by a cancer specialist.
+In the National Health Service, a cancer specialist treats everyone with cancer.
 Your specialist will recommend the best treatment for your condition.
-They will also tell you if there are treatments which could help you that aren’t available on the NHS.
+They will also tell you if there are treatments which could help you that aren't available on the NHS.

 Availability of new treatments

-You might have read stories in the papers about cancer drugs being available in some parts of the UK but not others.
-This has sometimes been called the postcode lottery.
+The media sometimes reports about cancer drugs that are available in some parts of the UK but not others.
+This has been called the postcode lottery.